gamesguru/zk-snark-matrix/docs/security-model.md

 - The verifier extracts `da_root` from the STARK's public journal.
 - The verifier asks N federation peers: "what is your `da_root` for this room?"
-- If the honest minority agrees on the same root, the event set is confirmed complete and the proof is accepted.
+- If the honest majority agrees on the same root, the event set is confirmed complete and the proof is accepted.
 - If roots diverge, the verifier queries `/get_missing_events` to identify what was omitted before accepting any proof.